-- Changes in your kidney function - Inflammation in the tissue of the heart - Allergic skin reactions, which can be life-threatening.
-You may develop blisters on your skin that are filled with fluid or a severe red rash all over your body that may be painful. - While you are getting this medicine in your vein (IV), you may have a reaction to the medicine.
-Sometimes you may be given medicine to stop or lessen these side effects.
+- Allergic skin reaction, which can be life-threatening.
+You may develop blisters on your skin that are filled with fluid or a severe red rash all over your body that may be painful. - While you are getting this drug in your vein (IV), you may have a reaction to the drug.
+Sometimes you may be given medication to stop or lessen these side effects.
 Your nurse will check you closely for these signs: fever or shaking chills, flushing, facial swelling, feeling dizzy, headache, trouble breathing, rash, itching, chest tightness, or chest pain.
 These reactions may happen after your infusion.
 If this happens, call 911 for emergency care. - Increased risk of serious complications which can be life-threatening such as graft versus host disease (GVHD) in patients who undergo a stem cell transplant before or after receiving cemiplimab-rwlc. - Increased risk of organ rejection in patients who have received donor organs